reinert/requestor/README.md

 ## Requesting Fluent API

 The Fluent API was designed to provide an enjoyable coding experience while requesting through a chainable interface.
 Here how it works:
-1. Requestor is your client session, thus it's the starting point when requesting.
+1. Your client `Session` is the starting point when requesting.
-2. It exposes the `req` method that returns a `RequestInvoker`, which has request building and invoking capabilities.
+2. It exposes the `req( <uri> )` method that returns a `RequestInvoker`, which has request building and invoking capabilities.
 3. `RequestInvoker` implements the chainable `RequestBuilder` interface, which allows you to set the request options.
 4. Also, `RequestInvoker` implements the `Invoker` interface, which allows you to send the request by calling one of the HTTP Methods.
 5. When invoking the request, you also need to specify the class type you expect as the response payload.